Cystic Fibrosis Sweat Test

 CF is a disease that causes mucus to build up in various organs, especially the lungs.

 This causes breathing problems.
 CF can be life-threatening if not treated.

 CF is an inherited disease that affects about 30,000 children and adults in the U.S.

 This simple test measures the amount of chloride, which is part of salt, in your child's

 sweat.
 This test is quite accurate because people with CF have more chloride in their

 Although this test can diagnose CF in anyone, it's usually done on babies and young

 children.
 If your baby had a blood test at birth (newborn screen) that was positive

-for CF, your baby's healthcare provider may order a sweat test when your baby is 2
+for CF, your baby's healthcare provider may order a sweat test.
+This test is usually

 Your child's provider may also order this test if he or she suspects CF because of